drcicero/beautiful-tucan/README.md

 # LICENCE

+This code is based on tucan-crawler by davidgengenbach, which is GPL licenced.
+Because our code is based on GPL licenced code, this code is also GPL licenced.

 Dependencies:
 * bs4 (beautifulsoup) is MIT licenced.
 * mechanicalsoup is MIT licenced.
 * pystache is MIT licenced.

-This code is based on tucan-crawler by davidgengenbach, which is GPL licenced.

-Because our code is based on GPL licenced code, this code is also GPL licenced.
+* python / mypy is Python Software Foundation License (PSF).